google/syzkaller/docs/syscall_descriptions_syntax.md

 	argname of the object
 "bitsize": similar to "len", but always denotes the size in bits, type-options:
 	argname of the object
-"vma": a pointer to a set of pages (used as input for mmap/munmap/mremap/madvise), type-options:
+"vma"/"vma64": a pointer to a set of pages (used as input for mmap/munmap/mremap/madvise), type-options:
 	optional number of pages (e.g. vma[7]), or a range of pages (e.g. vma[2-4])
-"proc": per process int (see description below), type-options:
-	value range start, how many values per process, underlying type "text": machine code of the specified type, type-options:
+	vma64 has size of 8 bytes regardless of target pointer size "proc": per process int (see description below), type-options: value range start, how many values per process, underlying type "text": machine code of the specified type, type-options: